Ballantynes fire: Fire

 Two credit department employees jumped together from a top-floor window of Pratt's Building on the corner of Colombo and Cashel Streets.
 They landed, injured but alive, on a slate verandah and were rescued by members of the public using a ladder and taken to hospital.
-Violet Cody, another credit worker, leapt from another window in Pratt's Building, whereupon she landed on another slate verandah.
-She then slewed upside down and then fell head first to the pavement in Cashel Street.
+Violet Cody, another credit worker, leapt from a window in Pratt's Building, landing on another slate verandah.
+She then fell head first to the pavement in Cashel Street.
 She and her unborn child later died in the hospital.

-Kenneth Ballantyne had found himself trapped.
-Along with some of the women from the credit department and in spite of the growing signs of disaster, he had kept the staff working until about 3:55 pm.
+Kenneth Ballantyne was trapped.
+In spite of the growing signs of disaster, he had kept the staff working until about 3:55 pm.
 At this point he climbed out onto a window ledge as the fire engulfed the floor behind him and was the last person to be rescued by firefighters from Pratt's Building at 4:10 pm.
 Forty-one of his staff perished.

-It has been noted that office employees were not evacuated as the policy required that insured equipment be stored away in a fireproof strong room first.
-These consisted of 25 bins, two typewriters, several adding machines and a number of boxes of records.
-These survived the fire.
+Office employees were not evacuated as the store's policy required that insured equipment such as typewriters be stored away in a fireproof strong room first.

-The centre of the complex began to collapse soon after.
-Firefighters and Police were able to gain entry to the ground floor about 6 pm, where they found a number of bodies near the exits and others hanging from beams.
+Firefighters and police were able to gain entry to the ground floor about 6 pm, where they found a number of bodies near the exits and others hanging from beams.
 None of the victims were identifiable apart from Violet Cody.
 The fire was put out by 8 pm, leaving the building as a gutted shell.
 It took four days to dampen down hot spots, demolish unsafe walls and recover other human remains.

 Planned celebrations for the wedding of Princess Elizabeth that were due to be held on 20 November 1947 were cancelled and flags were instead flown at half mast throughout New Zealand, apart from a few official exemptions on Government Buildings.
 The ChristChurch Cathedral bell-ringers cancelled their wedding peals that were to be recorded and later broadcast on the radio.

 A civic mass funeral was held on 23 November at Ruru Lawn Cemetery in Bromley, the largest funeral in Christchurch’s history.
 The Ballantyne Memorial Rose Garden was built at Ruru Lawn Cemetery.
 The pergola that is part of the memorial collapsed in the 2011 Christchurch earthquake but was later rebuilt.